SLC Super Provincial Twenty20: Fifth and sixth season

 All the teams have been renamed.
 Angelo Mathews will captain the Basnahira Greens, Dinesh Chandimal the Uthura Yellows, Lahiru Thirimanne the Kandurata Maroons and Lasith Malinga will lead the Ruhuna Reds.
 Each team plays each other once, before the two top sides qualify for the final.

-Sixth season
+Seventh season

-The sixth and final season of Inter-Provincial Twenty20, was named Super T20 Provincial Tournament by Sri Lanka Cricket.
+The seventh and final season of Inter-Provincial Twenty20, was named Super T20 Provincial Tournament by Sri Lanka Cricket.
 The tournament, comprises 5-teams with new names and logos.
 The teams, however, categorized according to the district and not with the province, Hambantota Troopers, Colombo Commandos, Galle Guardians, Kurunegala Warriors and Kandy Crusaders.
 All matches were played in R. Premadasa Stadium.
 Colombo Commandos won the tournament.

 Teams

 Teams in the Inter-Provincial Twenty20 were based around representation of the Provinces of Sri Lanka.
 The first three tournaments hosted six teams including either a schools representative team or a Sri Lanka Cricket representative team.
 However the fourth season only hosted five teams all representing a province as well as a Combined Provinces team, for those provinces that were not represented by one team and in the last season there were even lesser teams (4).